auggiemarignier/auggiemarignier.github.io/content/publication/marignier-s2-pxmcmc/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "*Royal Astronomical Society Techniques and Instruments, under review*"
+publication: "*Royal Astronomical Society Techniques and Instruments*"
-publication_short: "*RASTI, under review*"
+publication_short: "*RASTI*"

 abstract:     In this work, we describe a framework for solving spherical inverse imaging problems using posterior sampling for full uncertainty quantification.
     Inverse imaging problems defined on the sphere arise in many fields, including seismology and cosmology where images are defined on the globe and the cosmic sphere, and are generally high-dimensional and computationally expensive.